 - Rep Performance: Group leads by owner and average the

 Response_Time_Business_Minutes__cfield.
-This identifies which reps are aggressive with new leads and which are letting them sit. - The "Golden Window" Compliance: Create buckets for your response time (e.g., "Instant: 0-5 mins", "Fast: 5-30 mins").
+This identifies which reps are aggressive with new leads and which are letting them sit. - Golden Window Compliance: Create buckets for response time, such as 0 to 5 minutes and 5 to 30 minutes.
 Use a donut chart to visualize what percentage of leads are contacted within the critical 5-minute window.

-Assemble these reports into a "Lead Response Command Center".
-Include components like a Gauge Chart comparing average response time against a 10-minute goal, and a Red Alert metric showing total uncontacted leads aged over 2 hours.
+Assemble these reports into a lead response command center.
+Include components like a gauge chart comparing average response time against a 10-minute goal, and a red alert metric showing total uncontacted leads aged over 2 hours.
 This visibility allows Salesforce leadership to optimize the entire revenue engine based on forensic data.

-Beyond Basic Reporting: Future Insights for Salesforce Admins
+Future Reporting Insights for Salesforce Admins

-With Kixie, the CreatedBy ID for the Task is usually the Integration User or the API.
-Admins can run audit reports to filter for Tasks created manually by reps versus those created by Kixie.
+With Kixie, the CreatedBy ID for the Task is usually the integration user or the API.
+Admins can run audit reports to filter for tasks created manually by reps versus those created by Kixie.
 If a rep has 100% manual logs, they are likely bypassing the dialer and potentially fabricating data, allowing for targeted intervention.

-AI and Sentiment Analysis:
+AI and Sentiment Analysis for Call Reviews

 Kixie’s ecosystem integrates with tools like Gong to analyze call recordings.
-In the future, dashboards can link the speed of the call to the content of the call, revealing if fast responses correlate with specific keywords like "Pricing" or positive sentiment.
+In the future, dashboards can link the speed of the call to the content of the call, revealing if fast responses correlate with specific keywords like Pricing or positive sentiment.

 A Final Guide to Accurate Lead Response Time